$3,997 is a lot of money.

 Jonathan Gruber

 But don’t you worry.
-I’m setting them straight.
-I’m protecting them from harm…from making poor, money-bleeding choices.
+I’m setting my clients straight.
+I’m protecting them from harm…from making poor, money-sucking choices.

 Because there are lots of really good, really profitable franchises around.